4 Spatial data operations

 plot(us_states$geometry, main = "States that touch Colorado")

-plot(touches_colorado$geometry, col = "grey", add = TRUE)
+plot(touches_colorado$geometry, col = "gray", add = TRUE)

 washington_to_cali = us_states |>